Cablab/ml-ds/notes/ds-environment-setup.md

 - An environment is a collection of packages and/or tools
 - Conda can create environments and install new packages to the environment
 - Conda allows easy recreation of a given environment elsewhere so its easy to share workspaces
+- List all environments with `conda env list`

 ### Installation Steps